 Once again, if you already know how to invest your money and have a strategy that won’t lose you money, why would you entrust investing decisions made with your money to a computer?

-Now, if you don’t know how to invest and you want to be hands-off, a discount broker will be the easiest and most affordable way to put your money in the market.
+Warning: If you don’t know how to invest and you want to be hands-off, a discount broker will be the easiest and most affordable way to put your money in the market.
 Buyer beware, though, you may not make a good return on your investment.

 Almost every one of the top brokerages has an online trading platform that offers a great user experience that even beginners can navigate.
 The best brokerage accounts are rated often by reputable sources, so with a simple search online, you can find which ones offer the features you’re looking for.